Introduction to SEO: How to Drive Traffic and Boost Visibility

 To ensure search engines can effectively crawl and index your website, use a clear URL structure, create an XML sitemap, and utilize robots.txt to guide crawlers.
 Check for crawl errors in Google Search Console and ensure that important pages are linked internally.
 Proper crawling and indexing are vital for your content to appear in search results.

-How to do Off-page SEO
+How to Do Off-Page SEO

 Now that your website is optimized, it's time to consider what you can do off-page to increase your ranking chances.
 Off-page optimization will directly impact and enhance your authority.